jiangllan/jiangllan.github.io/_pages/about.md

   - /about.html
 ---

-I am an NLP engineer at WeChat AI, Tencent Inc.
+I am an researcher at HunYuan Team, Tencent Inc.

 I received my MS degree from the [Department of Automation](https://www.au.tsinghua.edu.cn/) at Tsinghua University, supervised by [Prof. Rui Jiang](https://www.au.tsinghua.edu.cn/info/1111/1526.htm).

-Previously, I finished my bachelor's degree in [Beijing Normal University](https://www.bnu.edu.cn/), majoring in Computer Science and Technology.

-My research interests fall in Natural Language Processing.
+I aim to build interpretable and trustworthy AI models.
+My current work advances the capabilities of the HunYuan models through innovations in data and architecture.

 <!-- What's New ===== -->